 Discrimination: We recognize and are aware that cultural differences will exist between various peoples.
 However, we do believe that people should be employed based on their ability to perform a needed function; not on the basis of personal beliefs or characteristics.

 Freedom of Association: We recognize and respect the right of employees to exercise their lawful rights of free association, including joining or not joining any association.
 We expect our business partners to also adhere to these principles.

-Disciplinary Practices: We will not condone any type of harassment, abuse, corporal, mental or physical punishment by a business partner or an employee.
+Disciplinary Practices: We will not condone any type of harassment, abuse, or corporal, mental or physical punishment by a business partner or an employee.